sayeedkhalshi/content-creation/concept-book/1-concept.md

 So a project is a volunteer act, it doesn't come from goals, it is the goal, it comes from ideas.
 Only if you care, project starts.
 So care > project.

 Everything we do is from a perspective.
 A perspective that comes from our narratives, flows and all.
 So every idea delivered is actually from a perspective.

+Every story is from a perspective, so every story is a perspective in terms.
+Flow control is controlling.
+Perspectives are the tiny tiny range of learning techniques that allow to take one information far accurately, express an information far accurately.
+Perspectives are harmony, melodious, cinematic.

+So let me list all the frameworks needed -

+1. Learning evolution - primary philosophy, secondary philosoophy, advanced taxonomy